unreal/jenner/README.md

 ### Templates

-Templates are just HTML or [HAML](http://haml.info/) files that use Liquid markup.
+Templates are just HTML or [Haml](http://haml.info/) files that use Liquid markup.
 Every item you create is rendered with a template that you specify in the item's header via the `template` attribute.

-HAML templates can use Liquid, but they don't have to.
-You could simply use the template's context in HAML:
+Haml templates can use Liquid, but they don't have to.
+You could simply use the template's context in Haml:

     %h1= item.title
     = item.body